Greek Apricot Tart Recipe (Pasta Flora)

 three pieces of pasta flora on round plates sprinkled with icing sugar.

-HOW TO MAKE PASTA FLORA (GREEK APRICOT TART): STEP BY STEP
+HOW TO MAKE PASTA FLORA (GREEK APRICOT TART): STEP BY-STEP

-STEP 1: Whip the butter: Cut the softened butter into smaller cubes and transfer to a mixing bowl.
+STEP 1: Whip the Butter: Cut the softened butter into smaller cubes and transfer to a mixing bowl.
 Use an electric stand mixer with a paddle attachment.
 Turn the mixer on medium speed (#4 on a KitchenAid mixer) and beat the butter for one minute.

 The butter should become fluffy at this point.
 If it doesn’t, then your butter may be too cold, or the speed of the mixer may be too low.
 Slowly add 1 cup of granulated sugar and continue to beat the butter and sugar together on medium speed for 2 minutes.
 Turn off the mixer and scrape the sides of the mixing bowl.